 4. Personal statement

 UC Irvine GPA requirements are typically around 3.0, with non-Californians needing a UC Irvine GPA of 3.4.
-This figure, as stated explicitly by the University, is the average GPA of successful applicants who were accepted to UC Irvine.
-This makes UC Irvine a highly competitive college that needs you to maintain very high grades throughout your academic career.
+UC Irvine being a highly competitive college necessitates maintaining very high grades throughout your academic career, as explicitly stated by the University, given that the average GPA of successful applicants represents a significant factor in the admission process.

 However, leading institutions like UC Irvine rarely have a set GPA requirement because it varies depending on your field of study and overall application.
 Because UC Irvine evaluates all applicants holistically, a below-average GPA or SAT score won’t jeopardize your chances.

-A candidate with a GPA but 3.4 should be admitted to UC Irvine if it is offset by extracurricular activities, athletic achievements, high standardized test scores, or other outstanding achievements that distinguish your application from the gang.
+If a candidate’s GPA of 3.4 is offset by extracurricular activities, athletic achievements, high standardized test scores, or other exceptional accomplishments that distinguish their application from others, UC Irvine should admit them.